 Some children from the camps, who have family members in the UK, have been moved to Britain, in order to provide them with a better life.
 However, concerns have been raised, after some ‘child’ migrants brought over to the UK have seemed to look older than 18.

 Chaos has also been caused, after some migrants, who do not want to leave the camps, have been throwing stones at French officers.

 It is possible that the clearing of ‘the Jungle’ could cause delays for travellers travelling to and from the busy port.

-The FCO advised travellers to: “Check the website of your chosen operator before you set off.”
+The FCDO advised travellers to: “Check the website of your chosen operator before you set off.”